 On our ranch we have 24 beautiful Siberian Huskies, and 7 Canadian Inuit Dogs.
 They are all loving and happy dogs, and a part of our family.
-Even though they are or were sled dogs, we do not consider them "work dogs".
+Even though they are sled dogs, we do not consider them as"work dogs".
 We run them for their health and happiness as a recreational activity, not as a tour company.
 They all have individual personalities, and we love them for that.
 Many of the dogs are getting older, and some of them are retired from running on the teams and require daily walks, hugs, and playtime.

 We really enjoy having volunteers, and are now in our 8th year of sharing our lifestyle with others.

 Volunteers who want to work in the dog yard with the dogs, MUST have dog experience.
 Recognizing the subtle signs of canine communication is essential.